Julen Colinas: Club career

 Born in San Sebastián, Gipuzkoa, Basque Country, Colinas was a Real Sociedad youth graduate.
 On 25 February 2007 he made his senior debut with the reserves, coming on as a second-half substitute for Borja Viguera in a 0–0 away draw against Cultural y Deportiva Leonesa in the Segunda División B.

 After loan stints at Tercera División sides CD Lagun Onak and SD Beasain, Colinas started to feature more regularly for the B-side.
 On 28 June 2012, he moved to fellow third-tier club Real Unión on a one-year loan deal.

 Colinas continued to appear in the third division in the following campaigns, representing CD Toledo, Lleida Esportiu and Cultural y Deportiva Leonesa; with the latter he achieved promotion to Segunda División as champions, contributing with eleven goals in 39 matches (play-offs included).

 Colinas made his professional debut on 18 August 2017, replacing Iker Guarrotxena in a 0–2 away loss against Lorca FC.
 The following 12 January, he moved to UCAM Murcia CF after cutting ties with Cultu.
-On August, 2019, he was signed by Mohun Bagan to play in the I-League on a one-year deal.
-On December 20, 2019, he left the club due to a ligament injury and he cannot play the remaining i league matches.
+In August 2019 he was signed by Mohun Bagan to play in the I-League on a one-year deal.
+On 20 December 2019 he left the club due to a ligament injury and he cannot play the remaining i league matches.